tjardoo/openai-client/README.md

 ### Create chat completion

-Creates a completion for the chat message.
+Given a list of messages comprising a conversation, the model will return a response.

 **URL** `https://api.openai.com/v1/chat/completions`